Jimmicorey/my-baby-log-app/README.md

 "How do I easily keep track of feeding, diaper changing, and bathing my baby... when it's 3 o'clock in the morning and I can barely function?"

 ### * Solution:
-" 'My Baby Log' ... it's REALLY just as simple as 2-clicks and your done!!!"
+" *_My Baby Log_* ... it's REALLY just as simple as 2-clicks and your done!!!"

 ---------------------------------------------------------------------------------------------------------------------------
 ---------------------------------------------------------------------------------------------------------------------------